Green Schools Quest

 RECOGNITION FOR OUTSTANDING ACHIEVEMENT

-Cash Awards ($750 for first place, $500 for second place, $250 for third place) and trophies will be presented to three participants in each category: elementary school, middle/junior high school and high school.
-The USGBC-MGC Green Schools Committee will present awards to winning teams at their schools or school board meetings between mid-April and mid-May, 2015.
+Cash Awards ($750 for first place, $500 for second place, $250 for third place) and trophies will be presented to three participants in each category: elementary school, middle/junior high school, and high school.
+Winners will be announced at the Annual Green Schools Event taking place from 5:30-7:30 pm on April 12, 2016.
+The USGBC-MGC Green Schools Committee will then present awards to winning teams at their schools or school board meetings between mid-April and mid-May, 2016.

 Resources listed below are also accessible via Google Drive.

 This is a resource that you’ll want to keep handy and refer to often.
 The Milestone Schedule provides a month-by-month outline of key actions and considerations for your project.

 Perhaps your school already has a project in mind.
 If not, this list of ways to green your school can help you to generate ideas.
 Financial investment, age group, and impact areas are identified for each project listed.

 This compilation of local, regional, and national resources includes a number of non-profit organizations to consider reaching out to for assistance, and more.

 Two short (20-30 minute) lessons have been developed to help participating students better understand green building.
 The first is an introduction to the concept of green building and how it applies to a school setting.
 This piece is intended to be delivered by the Green Mentor.
 The second is focused on teaching students about the different parts of a building and how they interact, as well as the environmental impacts of constructing and operating buildings.
 The second piece is an optional, supplemental activity that would ideally be led by a school teacher.

 One of the most important green actions you can take is to share what you learn with others.
 This document provides ten tips to help you spread the word about your efforts to green your school.